mikependon/RepoDB.NET/code/classmappings.md

 <h5 class="center code-title">Class Mapping</h5>

-Organize the names of your entity models by placing the correct mappings towards your database objects.
+Organize the name of your entity models by placing the correct mappings equivalent to your database objects.
 [Learn more](/feature/classmapping)

 ```csharp
 [Map("[sales].[Customer]")]